 North Grove Trail

-Turning right on the parking lot I found the Sunset Trail again and shortly after the junction with the North Grove trail.
+Turning right on the parking lot I found the Sunset Trail again.
+After a short walk I came to the junction with the North Grove trail.

 North Grove Trail